Ramadan and Eid Activities on Purple Mash

 It is a time of joy and celebration, all spent with loved ones.
 At the end of Ramadan, there’s a three-day celebration called Eid where they break their fast.

-Purple Mash resources
+Purple Mash Resources for Ramadan

 You could also use this opportunity to see if your pupils can research Ramadan and see what traditions they can find.
 Alternatively, there’s a task encouraging children to write a leaflet about the Five Pillars of Islam, fasting is one, but what are the others?

 For the full collection of Ramadan and Eid activities, head to the Ramadan and Eid area of Purple Mash.
 All of these resources are available with a Purple Mash licence, which is available with a 14-day free trial.
-Try Purple Mash today.